Christopher Shallal, Research Assistant

-View on Stellar
+View on Canvas

-Human 2.0 will cover the principles underlying current and future technologies for cognitive, emotional, social and physical augmentation.
-Topics include robotic exoskeletons and orthoses, limb prostheses, neural implants, social-emotional prostheses and cognitive prostheses.
+Human 2.0 will cover the principles underlying current and future technologies for cognitive, emotional, social, and physical augmentation.
+Topics include robotic exoskeletons and orthoses, limb prostheses, neural implants, social-emotional prostheses, and cognitive prostheses.

 Direct any questions to email@example.com.